 Once it becomes apparent that you won’t be able to make your mortgage payment, contact your loan servicer immediately.
 Don’t wait until you miss a payment.
 Explain your situation and ask about options.
 Many banks will work with their clients on a case-by-case basis.
 The bank might agree to waive late fees, refund late fees, set up a repayment plan, offer a forbearance, refinance the loan, or agree to a temporary or permanent loan modification.
 (Learn how modifications, repayment plans, and forbearances work.)

 Working something out before you actually miss a payment could save your credit score from suffering a hit.
 If you’ve already skipped a payment, you can ask the servicer to not to report the late payment to the credit reporting bureaus.
+(Late payments usually show up on a credit report after around 30 days.)
 In the past, some companies have agreed to delay negative credit reporting during a government shutdown.
 The servicer might not agree, but it doesn't hurt to ask.
 And, if the servicer still reports the delinquency, you might consider adding an explanatory statement to your credit reports.

 If you aren’t able to work out a payment-relief option, you might want to consider these alternatives.